franklinvp/franklinvp.github.io/_posts/2020-05-26-Gold-Star-Juniper.md

 ---
 layout: post
-title: Number tomography
+title: Planting trees
-subtitle: A cute problem that my students got in a competition
+subtitle: Getting some evergreens
 ---

 ### Planting a few trees

-A pair of Gold Star Junipers
+A pair of Gold Star Junipers.
+Last year we planted some in the front garden.
+Now it is the backyard's turn to get some trees.
+Anough of all this grass.
+This is not a golf course.

 ![Gold Star Junipers](../assets/img/goldstarjunipers.jpg){: .mx-auto.d-block style="max-height: 80vh; width: auto;"}